yesworkflow-org/yw-graph-service/README.md

 Using the Graph Service
 -----------------------

 The YW Graph Service itself provides no user interface.
 Instead, it implements a REST-style web service which can be called from or embedded in other applications.
 Requests are sent to the service as an HTTP POST with a body containing a JSON object with three fields (providing the script containing YW annotations, the name of the language the script is written in, and the set of desired properties of the requested graph).

+The single REST endpoint currently implemted by the service is:

+    /yw-graph-service/api/v1/graph

-An example of a valid request body is:
+An example of the information contained in a valid (API v1) request is:

     {
         code:       '# @begin script